glouw/blog/_posts/2018-03-11-littlewolf.md

 ![](/images/lw/3.PNG)

-Due the nature of casting floating point numbers to integers, a wall may be missed if not probed.
+Due the nature of typecasting floating point numbers to integers, a wall may be missed if not probed.
 Probes are small vector extensions of the ray, extending either vertically, horizontally, or diagonally depending on the wall hit location.